NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

-move forward from the point where it found TMDB, then it never finds TMDP for the third replication before it encounters the fourth and final occurrence of the pivot mnemonic PRLC, which in turn is why TMDP is "missing" in the third row of the returned USR array.
-Finally, for the fourth replication, and starting from the fourth occurrence of the pivot mnemonic PRLC, it finds GEOP and then begins searching from there for TMDB, but by that point it has already stepped past TMDB, so it never finds that nor the subsequent TMDP mnemonic, and therefore both of those values are "missing" in the fourth row of USR as well.
+move forward from the point where it found TMDB, then it never finds TMDP for the third replication before it encounters the fourth and final occurrence of the pivot mnemonic PRLC, which in turn is why TMDP is "missing" in the third row of the returned usr array.
+Finally, for the fourth replication, and starting from the fourth occurrence of the pivot mnemonic PRLC, it finds GEOP and then begins searching from there for TMDB, but by that point it has already stepped past TMDB, so it never finds that nor the subsequent TMDP mnemonic, and therefore both of those values are "missing" in the fourth row of usr as well.

 <br>